 What are hernias?

 A hernia can be simply called an abnormal bulge or an out-pouching in the body.
 Usually, they are the organs or tissues of the abdomen bulging out from their normal location elsewhere.
 Hernias are quite common and can be of numerous kinds.
-Here, at Chennai Hernia Center, we specialize in treating many different kinds of hernias.
+Here, at Chennai Hernia Center, we specialize in treating many different kinds of hernias, including incisional hernia surgery.
 Our chief consultant, Dr. Rengan has more than 30 years of experience in this field and is uniquely qualified to help address your concerns regarding hernias.
 DR Rengan has trained in hernia surgery from some of the top hernia surgeons on the country including Dr Ramesh Punjani, who is a pioneer in hernia surgery.

 What is an incisional hernia?